 What is Required for Pancreas Transplantation?

 The answer to the question of what is required for a pancreas transplant can be as follows.
 After the doctor’s control, it is decided to apply the transplant treatment to the sick person.
 After this decision, the patient’s name is added to the list of other patients awaiting organ transplantation.
-When it is his turn and a suitable donor is found, the person is treated by taking the surgery.
+When it is his turn and a suitable donor is found, the person is treated by taking surgery.